 Professor Erich Connell

 Erich Connell has had an inherent interest in solving problems from an early age.
-What started with building forts, redesigning a bicycle, and creating a behind-the-boat submarine matured into creating buildings, signage, land plans and logos, to creating the best quality designed product.
-His dissertation topic is related to experiential learning and how it impacts the design process of architects.
+What started with building forts, redesigning a bicycle, and creating a behind-the-boat submarine matured into creating buildings, land plans and logos, to creating the best quality designed product.
+His dissertation topic is related to 'experiential learning' and how it impacts the design process of architects.

 Erich practiced 10-years as an Architect, working with peers and colleagues that included Irving Phillips, Charles Moore, Ken Yeang, William Peña, Frank Welch, Rodney Hill, Manfred Sabatke, Franz-Joseph Schattner, and Sam Rashkin.
-He received his doctoral degree in architecture from Texas A&M in 1996.
+He received his doctoral degree in Architecture from Texas A&M University in 1996.

 - PHD - Texas A & M University-College Station (1996)

 - MARCH - University of Texas at Austin (1986)

 - BA - Texas A & M University-College Station (1979)

 Living Green: Sustainable Study Abroad to the Netherlands

 - IDEO - Foundations in Design Thinking Certificate